 - Select the Read credentials from the collector's properties file check box.

-- To connect via the Collector to the Jira on-premises, from Deployment Settings, select Self-hosted Jira.
+- To connect via the Collector to the Jira On-Premises, in the Deployment Settings, select Self-hosted Jira.

-(note that on older versions the collector.properties file was named takipi.properties)
+- From the Collector, open the collector.properties file and edit according to the OS below (note that on older versions the collector.properties file was named takipi.properties):

 jiraHostname=<MY_COMPANY_JIRA_SERVER> jiraUsername=<JIRA_USERNAME> jiraPassword=<JIRA_PW>